2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 With a significance level \(\alpha = 0.05\), we reject (or fail to reject, if that is the case!) the null hypothesis given that…

 What if a stakeholder of our analysis asks us in plain words what a significance level means?
 Why are we phrasing our conclusion on the null hypothesis and not directly on the alternative one?
 As a data scientist, one should be able to explain why the whole inference process yields that statement without misleading the stakeholders’ understanding.
-For sure, this also implicates appropriate communication skills that cater to general audiences rather than just statistical ones.
+For sure, this also implicates appropriate communication skills that cater to general audiences rather than just technical ones.

 Conversely, the data modelling workflow in Figure 1.1 involves stages that necessitate a comprehensive and precise understanding of our analysis.
-Progressing to the next stage without a complete grasp of the current one risks perpetuating false insights, potentially leading to faulty data storytelling of the entire analysis.
+Progressing to the next stage (without a complete grasp of the current one) risks perpetuating false insights, potentially leading to faulty data storytelling of the entire analysis.

 Finally, even though this book has suggested reviews related to the basics of probability via different distributions and the fundamentals of frequentist statistical inference as stated in Audience and Scope, we will retake essential concepts as follows: